-When it comes to stone paving, limestone and sandstone are the two most popular options on the market.
+When it comes to natural stone paving, limestone and sandstone are the two most popular options on the market.
 They’re almost always the options compared by anyone thinking about starting a new driveway, garden or patio project, but it can be difficult to decide which would be the better choice.

 So what are the differences between limestone and sandstone paving?
 We’ve put them head-to-head in a bid to help you decide which one is most suitable for your latest project.
 Looking at four key areas – durability, style, texture and versatility – we’ll be analysing their strengths and weaknesses to see which paving material comes out on top.
 Plus, we’ve created a helpful comparison table which compares them side-by-side so you can pick the best option for your garden.